osisoft/Edge-Data-Store-Docs/content/egress/prepare-egress-destinations.md

   The **OMF Endpoint** URL for the connection is used as the `EgressEndpoints` configuration **Endpoint** parameter.

-## PI Server destinations
+## AVEVA Server destinations

-To prepare a PI Server to receive OMF messages from EDS, a PI Web API OMF endpoint must be available to be used as the `EgressEndpoints` configuration **Endpoint** parameter.
+To prepare a AVEVA Server to receive OMF messages from EDS, a PI Web API OMF endpoint must be available to be used as the `EgressEndpoints` configuration **Endpoint** parameter.

-To create an OMF connection to PI Server:
+To create an OMF connection to AVEVA Server:

-1. Install PI Web API and enable the **OSIsoft Message Format (OMF) Services** feature.
+1. Install PI Web API and enable the **Open Message Format (OMF) Services** feature.

    - During configuration, choose an AF database and PI Data Archive where metadata and data will be stored.

-   - **Username** and **Password** are used in the `EgressEndpoints` configuration to connect to the PI Server.
+   - **Username** and **Password** are used in the `EgressEndpoints` configuration to connect to the AVEVA Server.
 The referenced account needs permissions to create AF elements, element templates, and PI points.

 1. Configure PI Web API to use `Basic` authentication.